-EWEB's energy load will grow.
-In the past few decades, EWEB's energy load has remained flat, despite population growth.
+Energy demand will rise.
+Over the past few decades, EWEB's energy demand has remained flat, despite population growth.
 We expect this trend to change.
 Electrification is happening.
 Massive investments in electric vehicles and electric heating and cooling will add more demand to the grid.
+Industrial loads may also prompt increases in demand.
 It's not a question of if, but rather how much and how soon.

 Legacy hydropower is a good fit.
 EWEB has relied on hydropower from the Bonneville Power Administration (BPA) and our own projects for many decades, and for good reason.
 It's a cheap, carbonfree resource that can be dispatched at a moment's notice to meet our customer's demand.
-We will start evaluating BPA's 2028 product options in our next IRP, which we plan to publish in 2024.
-We will also test the sensitivity of hydro to climate changes and further fish and wildlife-driven operational constraints.
+We will start evaluating BPA's 2028 product options in our next IRP, which we plan to publish in 2025.

-Wind and batteries offer a possible viable path forward.
-The reference case suggests that EWEB pursue a buildout of batteries, paired with new wind resources.
+Wind and batteries offer one viable path forward.
+The reference case suggests that EWEB pursue a large buildout of batteries, paired with new wind resources.
 This makes sense.
 In the greater Northwest, wind is an abundant renewable resource that generally produces power during the same seasons we have peak needs.
 And utility-scale batteries will help smooth gaps in that power generation.